If you’ve ever struggled to get your content noticed, chances are you’ve been targeting keywords that are just too competitive.

 For instance, if you run a fitness blog, you might offer workout routines, nutrition advice, and wellness tips.
 These categories can be further divided into more specific topics, like home workout routines for beginners or nutrition tips for muscle gain.

 For instance, if you offer postpartum fitness programs, your target audience can be new mothers looking to regain their fitness safely and effectively.
-Understanding their needs and concerns, such as time constraints and physical limitations, will help you create content and keywords that match the intent.
+By considering their needs, like limited time and physical recovery, you can align your keywords and content to match their intent.

 Google Analytics 4 provides detailed insights into your target audience.
 To access this information, navigate to Reports → User Attributes → Demographic details from your Google Analytics 4 account, as shown below.